appirio-tech/tc-common-tutorials/docker/online_review/README.md

 ## Prepare Codebase
-Download the online-review codebase from https://github.com/topcoder-platform/tc-online-review.
+Clone the source code https://github.com/topcoder-platform/tc-online-review.
-I'm testing with dev branch with commit hash: 0131012a5493cb3162599fd27add81407d8116d1.

-And then download the components from the contest forum, and extract to the root directory of online-review codebase.
+After that, be sure to switch to the right branch to develop and deploy.

-## Build Image
+## Build Image - Optional

-In the extracted submission directory, execute the command below to build the image
+If you want to revise the build process, you can go to `build` directory, make necessary changes, and rebuild the image like
 ```
-docker build -t appiriodevops/online-review:build local
+docker build -t appiriodevops/online-review:build .
 ```

-## Defined Services
+## Configure the Services for Local enviroment.
 The `env.sh` file in the submission defined the following variables:
 * ONLINE_REVIEW_SOURCE_ROOT - the root directory of the online-review codebase
 * ONLINE_REVIEW_DEPLOYMENT_DIR - the deployment directory that will contain the build the results